YushiFT/probMicrocosm/README.md

-PMCosm: Probabilistic model for microbial-cosmos
+PMCosm: Probabilistic Models for Microbial-Cosmos
 =======

 IMPORTANT NOTE: We have transferred all source code to </span> <https://github.com/YushiFT/PMCosm>.
 This repository only serves as the reference for our paper (Tang et al. 2022) under review by ISME Communications.